 \section{Discussion and Conclusion}

-Ultimately, the results in this paper shows that Marton coding\cite{cref5} allows us to achieve message protection through individual secrecy.
-Here, we once again emphasize that the random components in Marton coding $L_1$ and $L_2$ can play a role in message protection at the cost of two additional constraints in (\ref{t1}).
-By satisfying these additional constraints, we can guarantee that in each message subcodebook, approximately all $u_1^n(m_1,l_1)$ and $u_2^n(m_2,l_2)$ sequences form the preselected jointly typical sequence pairs required by Marton coding.
+Ultimately, the results in this paper shows that Marton coding~\cite{cref5} allows us to achieve message protection through individual secrecy.
+Here, we once again emphasize that the random components in Marton coding $L_1$ and $L_2$ can play a role in message protection at the cost of two additional constraints in (\ref{l3a}).
+By satisfying these additional constraints, we can guarantee that in each message subcodebook, approximately all $u_1^n(m_1,l_1)$ and $u_2^n(m_2,l_2)$ sequences form the preselected sequence pairs required by Marton coding.
 This scenario provides us with sufficient $u_1^n(m_1,l_1)$ and $u_2^n(m_2,l_2)$ sequences which can act as random components to confuse the eavesdropper even when the encoder has a strict encoding rule.
-Our results provides us with an individual secrecy rate region that is potentially larger than Chen, Koyluoglu and Sezgin \cite{cref1} and Mansour, Schaefer and Boche\cite{Mansour_Schaefer_Boche16}.
-This can be observed since the secrecy coding schemes of both Chen, Koyluoglu and Sezgin and Mansour, Schaefer and Boche do not ensure secure communication when reduced to our secrecy coding scheme which comprises Marton coding only.
+Our results provides us with an individual secrecy rate region that is potentially larger than those by Chen et al.~\cite{cref1} and Mansour et al.~\cite{Mansour_Schaefer_Boche16}.
+This can be observed since the secrecy coding schemes by Chen et al.~\cite{cref1} and Mansour et al.~\cite{Mansour_Schaefer_Boche16} do not achieve any positive rate when reduced to Marton coding only.

 In addition, we provide an intuition that with Marton coding alone, joint secrecy might not be achieved.
-The joint secrecy notion requires the joint information leakage from both message to the eavesdropper to be vanishing\cite{iref14,iref15}.
+The joint secrecy notion requires the joint information leakage from both message to the eavesdropper to be vanishing~\cite{iref14,iref15}.
 This requirement is difficult to be satisfied by Marton coding due to the dependency between the $U_1^n$ and $U_2^n$ codewords.

-In conclusion, the utilization of the Marton coding scheme\cite{cref5} to ensure individual secrecy is desirable since it may help in reducing the need of implementing other secrecy techniques.
+In conclusion, the utilization of the Marton coding scheme~\cite{cref5} to ensure individual secrecy is desirable since it may provide additional message protection, complementing other secrecy techniques.
 This reduces the complexity of coding schemes, especially when we are dealing with channels with a large number of receivers.
-It also opens the opportunity to derive new secrecy coding schemes that performs better than existing ones.
+It thus opens the opportunity to derive new secrecy coding schemes that performs better than existing ones.
 Nonetheless, we will further investigate the ease of implementation and compare the performance of this strategy in future works.